-• Following candidate orientation, candidates will be provided time to view all the individual station equipment and supplies.
-Candidates are requested to treat the equipment with care.
-If there are any issues with the equipment or supplies, please inform a staff member.

-• The orientation room's injections arms will have water instead of fake blood.
+- Candidates are requested to treat the equipment with care.
+If there are any issues with the equipment or supplies, please inform a staff member. - The orientation room's injections arms will have water instead of fake blood.
 Candidates are encouraged to spend time with the simulated arm to familiarize themselves with the layout.